-So, if you’re thinking of moving to Singapore, whether for a short-term placement or for the rest of your life, you’ll be well looked after, but you’ll also be encouraged (and expected) to look after yourself too.
+So, if you’re thinking of moving to Singapore, whether for a short-term placement or for the rest of your life, you’ll be well looked after.
+This guide is designed to navigate you through Singapore’s healthcare system.

-Singapore’s public healthcare is universal but, for most, it’s not free.
+Singapore’s healthcare system may sound a bit complex at first, but it’s well regulated and set up to be as fair as possible.
+It is universal but, for most, it’s not free.
 The country restructured its healthcare system during the 1980s to tackle rising costs, put provisions in place to cater for a growing population and encourage people to look after themselves and take responsibility for their health.

 The funding for Singapore’s healthcare system is shared between the government and the population.
 Citizens and permanent residents (PRs) make compulsory contributions to the country’s Central Provident Fund (CPF), while non-residents pay for medical expenses directly or through private medical insurance.